strapdata/elassandra/docs/elassandra/source/operations.rst

    }'

 To avoid duplicate results when the Cassandra replication factor is greater than one, Elassandra adds a token_ranges filter to every query distributed to all nodes.
-Because every document contains a _token fields computed at index-time, this ensures that a node only retrieves documents for the requested token ranges.
+Because every document contains a _token fields computed at index-time, it ensures that a node only retrieves documents for the requested token ranges.
 The ``token_ranges`` parameter is a conjunction of Lucene `NumericRangeQuery <https://lucene.apache.org/core/5_2_1/core/org/apache/lucene/search/NumericRangeQuery.html>`_ built from the Elasticsearch routing tables to cover the entire Cassandra ring.
 .. code::